 - Then, on the Advanced options screen, select Startup Repair,

 Now Startup Repair should start and it will fix all your Windows startup problem from Welcome Screen Loop problem to Windows Module Installer Worker error it will fix everything and brings the Windows same as fresh installed one.

 Method 3: Set Priority of Tiworker.exe to be Low

 As I mentioned above what is TiWorker.exe, how it will slow down your computer and you have to force restart your PC to fix this.
-So to overcome whole procedure all you need to do is just set the priority of Windows Modules Installer to be Low.
-To do so follow below steps.
+So to overcome the whole procedure all you need to do is just set the priority of Windows Modules Installer to be Low.
+To do so follow the below steps.

-- Open Task Manager by pressing (Ctrl + Shift + Esc) keys or right-click on Taskbar and select the Task manager.
+- Open Task Manager by pressing (Ctrl + Shift + Esc) keys or right-click on Taskbar and select the Task Manager.

 - Now click on the More details to expand the task and processes.

-- Right click on TiWorker.exe and set priority to Low from Normal
+- Right-click on TiWorker.exe and set priority to Low from Normal

 Method 4: Use Windows Update Troubleshooter

 Windows Update Troubleshooter is a pre-installed application in Windows 10 and it just works as Windows Startup Repair.
 The Windows Update Troubleshooter can also fix the Windows Modules Installer high CPU usage issue.
-It is the easiest way to fix this problem and anyone can try it to fix any problem on your computer as it downloads and fixes all error on your Windows 10 by installing new required updates.
+It is the easiest way to fix this problem and anyone can try it to fix any problem on your computer as it downloads and fixes all errors on your Windows 10 by installing new required updates.
 Below steps will help to use Windows Update Troubleshoot.